z1ndabad/shadcn-uilib-starter/README.md

 # shadcn-uilib-starter

 ## Intro
-This is a minimal starter config for a UI library based on shadcn components.
-It uses Tailwind for styling.
+This is a minimal starter config for a UI library based on [shadcn-ui](https://ui.shadcn.com/) components.
+It is set up to use [Tailwind](https://tailwindcss.com/) for styling.

 ## Structure
 | Top-level item | Notes |